 For the final product, you’ll want to pay more attention to how you compress the file, rather than at what bit-depth it was recorded at.
 Unless your final track is going to be played back as a lossless WAV file, data is going to be lost during the compression process.

-The human ear can’t perceive more than 44.1kHz, and anything greater than 16-bit is just overkill.
+Sample rate refers to how many times per second data is sampled, or how many data points exist per second in an audio file.
+The human ear can’t perceive more than a 44.1kHz sample rate, and anything greater is just overkill.
 However, larger files and greater sample rates do afford more flexibility when editing.

 Each cheap voice recorder has a maximum sample rate, none of which exceed 44.1kHz.
 While this may sound measly compared to 384kHz, which the LG V40 supports, it’s absolute overkill.
 Our ears aren’t sensitive enough to distinguish 44.1kHz versus 48kHz, let alone anything greater.
 Human hearing sensitivity tops out at 20kHz.
 This is a best-case scenario, too.
 Most of us will suffer from some degree of noise-induced hearing loss.
 If you want to learn more click here, but the main point is this: if your hearing can’t register anything higher-pitched than 22.05kHz, then a 44.1kHz file is plenty.